thex3family/thex3family-website/public/content/unlock-your-potential/principles/i-know-that-i-know-nothing/index.md

 ## How to Embrace "I Know That I Know Nothing"

-Here are practical strategies to incorporate this principle into your life:
+Here are some practical ways to apply this principle:

 ### 1. Be A Beginner